CrConstantin/private-briefcase/readme.txt

   About:
 ----------

+ - THIS PROJECT IS NO LONGER MAINTAINED.
+THE SOURCE IS HERE JUST FOR INSPIRATION.

  - keep all your private files in one place, on HDD, in one portable container;
  - each file has its own metadata like: description, tags, etc;
  - files are compressed with zlib or bz2 and optionally encrypted with AES 256,